 A Gifted assessment for Westmount Charter School is as follows:

 - A 30 minute consultation with parents to discuss background information and to obtain consent for the assessment

 - One-and-a-half to two hours of testing to administer an intellectual assessment (WPPSI-IV, WISC-V)

 - A follow-up meeting within one week of assessment to discuss results and provide reports to parents

 * PLEASE NOTE: IF YOUR CHILD’S RESULTS ARE NOT GIFTED, YOU HAVE THE OPTION OF NOT PAYING FOR A REPORT OR ATTENDING THE FINAL MEETING.
-RESULTS WILL BE COMMUNICATED OVER THE PHONE AND EMAIL ONLY AT A REDUCED ASSESSMENT RATE OF $500.00 DUE AT THE FIRST APPOINTMENT.
+RESULTS WILL BE COMMUNICATED OVER THE PHONE AND/OR EMAIL ONLY AT A REDUCED ASSESSMENT RATE OF $500.00 DUE AT THE FIRST APPOINTMENT.

 A gifted assessment for the Gifted and Talented Education Program (GATE) as offered by the Calgary Board of Education consists of:

 - a 45 minute consultation with parents to discuss background information and to obtain consent for the assessment